TheNergaL/dasc/README.txt

 This will envoke the GNU C Compiler with the C99 standarad on your .c file, linking the pthread library for building, and create and executable called dcas.exe, which can then be run.

-Alternatively just run the *nix shell script I've included here by navigating to the dcas directory and typing capture into the terminal.
+Alternatively just run the *nix shell script I've included here by navigating to the dcas directory and typing ./capture into the terminal.

 *Note: I know the output is kinda ugly.
 There are 10 drones that are created sequentially at [0,0], [1,1], [2,2], ... etc